Akash64n/DummyAPI/README.md

-for running the project install mavem and run the following command:-
+for running the project install maven and run the following command:-

-mvn test
+#mvn test